ansible-collections/Datadog/README.md

 # Datadog Ansible Collection

-## Description
+## Overview

-The Datadog Ansible collection, `datadog.dd`, is the official collection of Ansible-related Datadog content.
+The [Datadog Ansible collection][7], `datadog.dd`, is the official collection of Ansible-related Datadog content.
 It contains the [Ansible Datadog Role](https://github.com/DataDog/ansible-datadog/), which can be accessed as `datadog.dd.agent`, allowing you to install and configure the Datadog Agent and integrations.
-Agent version 7 is installed by default.

-## Requirements
+## Prerequisites

 - Ansible v2.10+.
 - Supports most Debian, RHEL-based and SUSE-based Linux distributions, macOS, and Windows.